zilishen/documentation/content/nap-waf/admin-guide/install.md

     sudo apt-get install app-protect
     ```

-    Then, use the following commands to update and list available versions:
+    Alternatively, to install a specific version, use the following commands to update and list available versions:

     ```shell
     sudo apt-get update